Land reform in North Vietnam: Implementation

 In the year of 1953, a series of decrees and laws on land reform were released.
-VWP central committee assessed the possibility of moving on to the last phase of land revolution: redistribution of agricultural land, which was followed by the most crucial land reform law publicized on 19 December 1953, which can be regarded as the platform for land reform.
+VWP central committee assessed the possibility of moving on to the last phase of land revolution: redistribution of agricultural land, which was followed by the most crucial land reform law publicized on 19 December 1953, which can be regarded as the platform and premise for land reform.
 Very soon after the law was passed in national congress, the experimental wave of land reform took place between December 1953 and March 1954 in Thai Nguyen province.
 This experiment was fruitful according to the official, and a Central Land Reform Committee was established on 15 March 1954 which was headed by Pham Van Dong.

 Land reform then expanded to larger areas by five waves (see the table below).

-Compared to the prior campaign, land reform campaign proper was carried out more violently and in larger areas especially after the Geneva Conference because the VWP leaders realized that the Geneva Agreement was impossible to be implemented; and feared that Diem's “March North” may start a fire at its backyard.
+Compared to the prior campaign, land reform campaign proper was carried out more violently and in larger areas especially after the Geneva Conference because the VWP leaders realized that the Geneva Agreement was impossible to be implemented; and feared that Diem's "March North" may start a fire at its backyard.
 Five times the number of landlords than the first campaign was fixed by the party, thus it provoked increased internal conflict.
 According to Hoang, the DRV authorities never stated the number of dispossessed landlords in any of their official publications.
 Expropriation was occasional during the first campaign but it was universally practiced during the second.
 As soon as the confiscation ceremony was over, an exhibition of the confiscated personal belongings of the landlord was organized, and in doing so, class awareness was intentionally provoked by illustrating the sharp contrast in living standards between peasants and landlords.
 However, this is not the end, the next big question was the apportionment of land and other properties.
 Normal practice should distribute them among peasants, however, it lacked accurate information.